 Table 5 show the analysis for the three evaluated responses for the breakthrough time, saturation time, exhaustion C/Co ratio.
 While it was observed that, for breakthrough time and saturation time, as well as all three evaluated factors, i.e., inlet flowrate (A), bed height (B), and bed diameter (C), as well as their interaction such as AA, AB and AC, with significant factors (with P-value <0.005); for Exhaustion C/Co ration time, there was not any significant variable.
-The reason behind the significant value of all variable over the for breakthrough time and saturation time and their interactions could be because, the increase of the bed height favors the adsorption due to the increase in the amount of active sites that allow the union of the ions with the functional groups, this effect is evident in the adsorption of Cr(VI) with bed heights as shown in Figure 2.
+Thus, might be because, the increase of the bed height enhance the adsorption due to the growth of the amount of active sites that allow the union of the ions with the functional groups, this effect is evident in the adsorption of Cr(VI) with bed heights as shown in Figure 2.

 Table 5.
 ANOVA for evaluated factors over response